CDCgov/prime-reportstream/prime-router/docs/getting-started/universal-pipeline-configuration.md

 > For more context on how receiver transforms are used, please reference [Translate](../universal-pipeline/translate.md).

-Receiver transform templates, in addition to transforming values, can also define HL7v2 mappings as needed for a specific receiver.
+Receiver transform schemas, in addition to transforming values, can also define HL7v2 mappings as needed for a specific receiver.

  > For more details on when a transform should be defined as a sender or receiver transform, and for details on how the transform schemas are laid out, please reference